Search for the production of dark gauge bosons in the framework of Einstein-Cartan portal in the simulation of proton-proton collisions at $\sqrt{s} = 13.6$ TeV: The simplified model in the framework of Einstein-Cartan gravity

 where $D_{\mu} = \partial_{\mu} + i\texttt{g}_{\eta}\gamma^{5}S_{\mu} + i\texttt{g}_{D} A^{\prime}_{\mu}$, $M_{\chi}$ is the dark matter mass and $\texttt{g}_{D}$ is the coupling of dark gauge boson to dark matter.

+In general, the neutral dark gauge boson (A$^{\prime}$) subsequently decays to the SM fermion pairs \cite{R1}.
+In this article, the Einstein-Cartan gravity provides a portal for a significant production of $A^{\prime}$ dark gauge boson, which corresponds to a $U(1)_D$ symmetry in the dark sector and couples to the SM particles through only the kinetic mixing ($\epsilon \leq 10^{-2}$).
+For the process $pp \rightarrow TS \rightarrow \chi\bar{\chi}A^{\prime}$, if the decay channels of the $A^{\prime}$ to dark-sector particles are inaccessible, the cross section of the this process depends on the $A^{\prime}$ and torsion masses, the fermion-torsion coupling, the dark gauge boson to dark matter coupling, and the branching ratio Br($A' \rightarrow l^{+}l^{-}$), without depending on the kinetic mixing parameter.

-The neutral dark gauge boson (A$^{\prime}$) decays to the SM fermion pairs, in our case we choose the muonic decay of A$^{\prime}$.
-The highest significant branching ratio of A$^{\prime} \rightarrow \mu^{+}\mu^{-}$ could be reached if the following mass assumption \cite{R1} is satisfied,
+The current analysis chooses the muonic decay of A$^{\prime}$.
+According to \cite{R1}, the highest significant branching ratio of A$^{\prime} \rightarrow \mu^{+}\mu^{-}$ could be reached if the following mass assumption listed in table \ref{table:par} is satisfied.